trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 - all nodes should be able to connect to each other.

 Provisioning steps:
-- make sure `CentOS 7.2.1511` is installed on each machine,
+1. make sure `CentOS 7.2.1511` is installed on each machine,
-- register required domain records in your domain name provider,
+2. register required domain records in your domain name provider,
-- enable ssh access for the user with unlimited sudo access (via key or password) - platform will be deployed using this user,
+3. enable ssh access for the user with unlimited sudo access (via key or password) - platform will be deployed using this user,
-- run `yum update` and `yum upgrade`, otherwise delete all files from `/etc/yum.repos.d/`,
+4. run `yum update` and `yum upgrade`, otherwise delete all files from `/etc/yum.repos.d/`,
-- obtain (download or prepare yourself) TAP platform installation package `TAP-<version>-platform.tar.gz`,
+5. obtain (download or prepare yourself) TAP platform installation package `TAP-<version>-platform.tar.gz`,
-- extract this package on machine with `jumpbox` role in user's home directory (`tar -zvxf TAP-<version>-platform.tar.gz`),
+6. extract this package on machine with `jumpbox` role in user's home directory (`tar -zvxf TAP-<version>-platform.tar.gz`),
-- go into your package directory (`cd ./TAP-<version>`),
+7. go into your package directory (`cd ./TAP-<version>`),
-- edit `tap.config` and `tap.config.secrets` configuration files and provide necessary configuration parameters described below (it is recommended to use the most suitable template from the set provided in subdirectory `config-templates`),
+8. edit `tap.config` and `tap.config.secrets` configuration files and provide necessary configuration parameters described below (it is recommended to use the most suitable template from the set provided in subdirectory `config-templates`),
-- run `./deploy.sh infra-bare-metal` and wait for completion of infrastructure configuration script (infrastructure needs to be properly configured before actual platform eployment can be perfomed).
+9. run `./deploy.sh infra-bare-metal` and wait for completion of infrastructure configuration script (infrastructure needs to be properly configured before actual platform eployment can be perfomed).

+Once the infrastructure has been successfully provisioned you can now jump to [platform installation](#2.4 Platform installation).

-### AWS
+### 2.3.2 AWS

 TAP 0.8 deployment automation has the functionality to provision infrastructure on AWS EC2.